Richard A. Bartle's consultancy web site.

 My tertiary strength is longevity.
 I've been in the computer games industry since 1978.
 I've seen it all before.

 This is my main area of expertise.
-I cover all aspects of MMO design, but am usually asked to do one of the following:
+I cover all aspects of online game design (MMO, social and mobile), but am usually asked to do one of the following:

 Pre-productionGive a long-view pep talk

 OperationPrepare a post-mortem

 I work with all revenue models, and for transitions between revenue models.

 A relatively recent addition to the services I offer concerns games that have an agenda beyond the traditional one of being fun.
 This includes games for marketing, games for branding, Serious Games, Games with a Purpose, Transformational Games and Gamification.

 I've been engaged as a consultant in all of the above areas.
 They certainly need professional advice...

 I regularly give invited presentations at industry events and centres of learning; see here for a sample.
 Unless I'm requested to repeat an earlier presentation, I write bespoke ones.